SCodePK/MetaNote/README.md

 ## Testing and Limitations
+The model has been tested with audio clips ranging from 14 to 90 minutes in length.
 ## Note
-The model has been tested with audio clips up to 90 minutes in length.
  Note: Due to file size limitations, the actual large files used for testing could not be uploaded to GitHub.
-For Screenshots Check Images
+For screenshots, please refer to the Images folder.